Signed in as:

 BACKDOOR – Backdoors leave a file or program on a device that will allow other programs to access protected areas of the device‘s operating system.

-We have built a Threat Workbook with research and analysis tools and visualizations showing the details behind surveillance threats.
-It provides the intelligence needed to investigate attacks and the actors who enable state-sponsored surveillance.
+We have built a Threat Workbook with research and analysis tools and visualizations showing details behind surveillance threats and threat actors.
+It provides the intelligence needed to investigate attacks and the actors responsible for enabling state-sponsored surveillance.

-Surveillance threats can originate from foreign mobile networks located around the world.
-This is made possible through mobile network messages commonly used for international roaming.
-Since the messages are used in mobile networks, they don't require malware or software on the victim's phone.
+Surveillance threats can originate from actors who have gained access to foreign mobile networks located around the world.
+Network surveillance is made possible through a surveillance software platform that connects to a mobile network and sends signaling command messages commonly used for international roaming.
+Since the messages are used in mobile networks, they don't require malware or software installed on a victim's phone in order to extract information or intercept communications.

 INFORMATION DISCLOSURE – In this type of attack, the bad actor is trying to gather information about the target phone in order to launch other attacks listed below.
 Generally speaking, this involves resolving a victim's mobile phone number into their mobile network identity (IMSI) to discover if the phone is live on a mobile network in a particular country to conduct a surveillance operation.